 Editor’s Note: There's a lot to look forward to in spring, including the welcomed hullabaloo of birdsong.
 The sheer volume of songs and calls to learn can often feel overwhelming for birders, but these sounds offer both an opportunity and a challenge.
 Follow along with our birding-by-ear series to learn how to use vocalizations to better ID birds.
+To catch up, check out part 2, part 3, part 4, part 5, part 6, part 7, and part 8.

 First up, master birder and Audubon field editor Kenn Kaufman on why you should give birding by ear a chance, and what you need to get started.
 (Bonus: You're probably already doing it!)